gavriel44/aws-dictionary/README.md

 <!-- Gavri Dictionary is an application consisting of a range of services to help you, the user, use an online easy to use and reliable dictionary.
 Much like a regular old paper dictionary, Gavri dictionary can be used to look up words and there minings, but it can do much more! -->

 This project is a cloud based dictionary application based on the AWS Cloud.
 The application consists of multiple micro services working together in since, with the
 Microservices Architecture mindset.
-Fill free to check out the project [road map](#road-map) at the bottom of the page, where you'll find project future goals.
+Feel free to check out the project [road map](#road-map) at the bottom of the page, where you'll find project future goals.

 ## Table of contents